Goldsmiths student Amera Mohamed offers some tips to help you keep on top of your money at university.

 Talk to someone

 Most importantly, if you’re worried about money, speak to someone early on, even if you’re not necessarily in debt.
-Staff in the Student Centre can offer you support and advice.
+Staff in the Wellbeing Service can offer you support and advice.